 COVID-19 Update: The college remains under a state of emergency.
-Virtual counseling and coaching will continue through the spring 2020 term.
+Virtual counseling will continue through the Fall 2020 term.

 Mt.
 SAC STEM Center, located on the third floor of the campus’ Math and Science Building, provides tutoring, peer-to-peer coaching, counseling, and general support services.
 Students who visit the center will find a study area stocked with microscopes, laptop computers, and even skeletons for anatomy students.
 The center is available to any math, science, or engineering student.
 But, it is also used by the STEM Teacher Preparation Program, Robotics Team members, and students in two of the campus engineering clubs.
 Approximately 200 students use the center each day.

 Would you Like to receive news and updates about activities and events at the STEM Center?

 Please click on the link and subscribe to our e-mail list to keep up-to-date!

 Project RAISE, a regional alliance in STEM education, is a Department of Education Title III HSI-STEM grant awarded to CSUF beginning October 1, 2016.
 Project RAISE integrates a variety of services and project components to increase the number of Hispanic and low-income STEM students and increase persistence, retention, and graduation rates among participants.